willherzog/symfony-form-bundle/README.md

 * `DividerType` – Allows inclusion of a horizontal rule (i.e. an `<hr>` tag) within a form
 * `ActionType` – A custom alternative to Symfony's `ButtonType` which has a separate `button_label` option (in addition to the standard field `label`); it also always has the HTML class "action"
 * `ModalEditorType` – Similar to `ActionType`, but is mapped to the underlying data (using a hidden input) and always includes the HTML attribute `aria-haspopup="dialog"`
-* `ModalSelectType`, `ModalImageSelectType` and `ModalEnumSelectType` – Button-based types specifically for selecting a value from a modal dialog (the value is stored in a hidden input); these also always includes the HTML attribute `aria-haspopup="dialog"`
+* `ModalSelectType`, `ModalImageSelectType` and `ModalEnumSelectType` – Button-based types specifically for selecting a value from a modal dialog (the value is stored in a hidden input); these also always includes the HTML attribute `aria-haspopup="dialog"`.
+Which field options they have depends on one of this bundle's config directives (see "Default Configuration" below).

 ## Other Features